 Your profile as an entrepreneur

 I am a 30 year old lady, mother of one and a graduate teacher by profession.
 I come from a family of eight; four girls four boys.
 Both of my parents are teachers too.
 My mother is a veteran crochet artist aside from her teaching career.
 In the small rural area I work, you have to travel to a nearby town, about 200 KM away to buy nice baby stuff for your child.
 Working for the government, I can afford a few nice stuffs for my kid, but the problem is, they are not readily available!
 What of the women without jobs in the rural areas?
 Where would they find nice baby shoes for instance?
 That is how I began improvising crochet shoes on soles.
 I go to school during day time and join my sister cum partner in research in the evenings.
-We crochet till late.
-To keep our supply of resources steady, we sometimes crochet stuff that is not shoe related for clients.
 Every sale we make helps us buy more raw materials locally and occasionally from the capital.
-We run a small wool shop in the shopping center around.
-Though not yet affluent, it is still sustainable and helps us display our products.
-On demand, we train crochet work therein.
+My successes have come as a result of hard work patience and smart thinking.
+My failures have been as a result of limited funding.
 We have good taste.
 We are talented and versatile.
 We believe every loophole can be sealed, everything in bad shape can be redone or improved through innovation.